vitaly-t/custom-string-formatter/README.md

 The high performance of this library is enforced right in the unit tests (see [./test/performance.spec.ts](./test/performance.spec.ts)).

 The engine averages 10^6 (1 million) variable replacements per second when running under NodeJS v20/24 locally.
-The unit test has it reduced to 500k to avoid failures in GitHub CI due to the lower CPU quota there.
+The unit test has it reduced to 500k to avoid failures in GitHub CI due to the lowered CPU quota there.

 [IFormatter]:https://github.com/vitaly-t/custom-string-formatter/blob/main/src/protocol.ts#L14